HL7/smart-app-launch/input/pages/task-launch.md

 #### Requesting an standalone launch

-The [Task/task-standalone-launch](StructureDefinition-task-standalone-launch.html), requests an standalone launch.
+A Task according to the profile [task-standalone-launch](StructureDefinition-task-standalone-launch.html), requests an standalone launch.

 The input field contains: